Summer Family Camp – August 11-14, 2022

 Camp Mak-A-Dream is located outside a small ranching community at the foot of the Flint Mountains.
 Although the Main Lodge is nestled in the hills amid incredible Montana scenery, it is not a rustic camp.
 We have beautiful modern cabins, an art studio, health center and lodge.
 Each family will share a room in one of our cabins.
 Each cabin has a common area and a handicap-accessible bathroom.
 Like all of our facilities, the cabins are fully accessible and convenient for campers of all abilities.

 Meals are provided in the Main Lodge at large, round tables in a community atmosphere.
 Food is abundant and nutritious.
-Snacks are also available in the cabins.
+Snacks may also be available upon request from our kitchen staff.
 For those who require vegetarian or other dietary alternatives, we ask you to outline those needs on your registration form and we will do our best to accommodate.

 Camp wouldn’t be possible without medical supervision.
 It’s a necessity and an advantage of all of our programs.
 Medical staff is available in our on-site Health Center to facilitate medical care as needed.